vek0ng/solace-psp-rootless/README.md

 ![podman](images/k3s-podman.png)

-## 4 - Example Postgres in Rootless Mode
+## 3 - Example Postgres Rootless

-Databases run traditionally as non-root user.
-We will do a quick podman test of Postgres running as `postgres` user.
+Databases traditionally run as non-root user.
+We will do a quick podman test with Postgres running as `postgres` user.

 ```bash
 ubuntu@podman:~$ podman pull postgres